ehrpg/qstar/docs/index.md

 Terms that are game related, e.g. "[Skills][]", or "Crisis", are either easily recognisable by an icon, are links, or are in uppercase.

+Distances, Pace, Range, etc. are all refering to tiles.
+A tile spans roughly 5 feet or 1,5 meters.

 ## Prerequisites

 ### Dice